daviddecorso/DiamondNotifier/README.md

 # DiamondNotifier
-Minecraft plugin that notifies permitted users when a player mines a new diamond vein.
+Fast and lightweight Minecraft server plugin that notifies permitted users when a player mines a new diamond vein.

 ## Installing: